pingcap/docs-cn/user-account-management.md

 TiDB stores the user accounts in the table of the `mysql.user` system database.
 Each account is identified by a user name and the client host.
 Each account may have a password.

-You can connect to the TiDB server using the MySQL client, and use the specified account and password to login:
+You can connect to the TiDB server using the MySQL client, and use the specified account and password to login.
+For each user name, make sure that it contains no more than 32 characters.

 ```sql
 shell> mysql --port 4000 --user xxx --password